 If the date is going well you can delve into some deeper questions about what the person is looking for or their dating history.

 It took me a while to choose the questions I use while at work.
 Knowing what works for you, and the majority of people and situations you’re in really just takes practice.

 It can be intimidating to break the ice when meeting new people and get the conversation going, but don’t let that stop you from trying.
 The more you do it, the more comfortable you’ll be with yourself and how you speak, and you’ll be more comfortable in awkward situations.

 Conversations starters are good to have in your back pocket so that you are prepared for that small talk when you’re with people you don’t know.
-If you hate making small talk as much as I do, then hopefully these tips will help you stay true to yourself, and make the conversation a bit more authentic and interesting.
+If you hate making small talk (as many do), then hopefully these tips will help you stay true to yourself, and make the conversation a bit more authentic and interesting.